wreien/beeeees/README.md

 ## Getting Started

+There are two halves that are required to run the game.
+One is the _server_,
+which manages the game as a whole and creates the website you can use to view the current state.
+The other is the _client program_,
+which receives information from the server and responds with moves for each player's bee.

+### Server

 To compile the server, you will need to download the [Rust](https://www.rust-lang.org/) programming language.
 I recommend using [rustup](https://rustup.rs/).